Gracenote Services Privacy Statement

 Where we process personal data relating to consumers in the European Union (“EU”)/European Economic Area (“EEA”) as a “data controller,” we rely on one of the legal bases below in order to process such data.

 Consent: We may ask for a consumer’s consent to process his or her personal data for certain specific purposes or rely on the consent that our Client has obtained from the consumer.
 We will only rely on this legal basis in relation to processing that is entirely voluntary (i.e., not necessary or obligatory).

 Legitimate interests: We may rely on our legitimate interests to process a consumer’s personal data, provided that such interests are not overridden by the consumer’s interests, fundamental rights, or freedoms.
-In particular, among other things, we may process a consumer’s personal data in reliance on a legitimate interest in: (i) effectively and lawfully operating our business and effectively delivering and improving the Services; (ii) conducting research and producing analyses; (iii) managing, maintaining, and operating our IT and security systems; (iv) adequately protecting, defending, and safeguarding our networks; (v) evaluating business and other corporate transactions; (vi) managing and enhancing protection against fraud, spam, harassment, intellectual property infringement, and risks to which we are exposed (e.g., crime and security risks); and (vii) meeting our obligations and enforcing our legal rights.
+In particular, among other things, we may process a consumer’s personal data in reliance on a legitimate interest in: (i) effectively and lawfully operating our business and effectively delivering and improving the Services; (ii) conducting research and producing analyses; (iii) managing, maintaining, and operating our IT and security systems; (iv) adequately protecting, defending, and safeguarding our networks; (v) evaluating and/or facilitating business and other corporate transactions; (vi) managing and enhancing protection against fraud, spam, harassment, intellectual property infringement, and risks to which we are exposed (e.g., crime and security risks); and (vii) meeting our obligations and enforcing our legal rights.

 Please note that where we process personal data on behalf of our Client as a “data processor,” our processing of such data is based on the legal basis established by our Client.

-Users that have questions or concerns about the legal basis upon which we collect and use their personal data can contact us at email@example.com.
+Consumers that have questions or concerns about the legal basis upon which we process their personal data can contact us at email@example.com.

 Disclosures and Transfers of Data

-In connection with one or more of the purposes outlined above, your data may be disclosed to different entities within the Nielsen group of companies as well as:
+In connection with one or more of the purposes outlined above, we may disclose consumers’ data to different entities within Nielsen’s group of companies as well as:

 - our third-party service providers, including providers of the following services (among others): data analysis or processing; data security and storage; and product development (subject to binding contractual obligations of confidentiality and security);